wilfredinni/python-cheatsheet/cheatsheet/basics.md

 ## The input() Function

-This function first takes the input from the user and converts it into a string.
+This function takes the input from the user and converts it into a string.

 Example Code: